bl-sdk/unrealsdk/README.md

 UNREALSDK_CONSOLE_KEY=Quote
 ```

-You can also use this file to load enviroment variables for other plugins (assuming they don't check
+You can also use this file to load environment variables for other plugins (assuming they don't
-them too early), it's not limited to just those used by the sdk.
+check them too early), it's not limited to just those used by the sdk.

 # Linking Against the SDK
 The sdk requires at least C++20, primarily for templated lambdas.
 It also makes great use of